rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 (int y) -> {return;} // 1 parameter
 ````

-The first example takes no arguments and always returns true.
+The first example takes no arguments and always returns `true`.
 The second and third examples both take a single `String` value, using different syntax to accomplish the samething.
 Notice that in the first two examples we mixed and matched syntax between Figure 8.1 and Figure 8.2 by having the first example use parentheses `()` but no braces `{}` and reversing this in the second example.
 The last two examples are equivalent because they take an integer value and do not return anything.

 Now let’s look at some lambda expressions that take more than one parameter: